lanl/c2nova/README.md

 * C operations with no Nova equivalent (e.g., `%`) are left untranslated.

 * Function headers (e.g., `int myfunc(int x)`) have no Nova equivalent but will be translated anyway.

+As of this writing, `c2nova` has not been tested against the actual Nova macro library.
+It is quite possible that *nothing* works.

 Author
 ------